Eating With Fingers 6 Rules: How To Eat With Your Hands Best

 As a guest, these etiquette rules help you to properly eat and enjoy finger food.

 Eating-with-fingers etiquette micro-class

-Eating with hands is common in many countries and cultures.
-Such as in Asia and the Indian subcontinent, Africa, the Middle East, and Central and South America.
+Eating with hands is common in many countries and cultures, such as in Asia and the Indian subcontinent, Africa, the Middle East, and Central and South America.

 In some cultures, eating with hands has a spiritual value.
 Some believe that touching food creates a connection between the food and the individual.
 Others think that eating with hands stimulates the digestion of food, as the fingers sense the texture and temperature of food and prepare our stomach for it.

-1) Wash your hands and fingers
+Wash your hands and fingers

-2) Eat only with your right hand
+Eat only with your right hand

-Do not use your left hand to eat.
-In the majority of Asian and African cultures, the left hand is dedicated to personal hygiene.
+In most Asian and African cultures, the left hand is dedicated to personal hygiene.
 Thus, it is forbidden to touch food with it as it is considered unclean.

 Eat with the tips of the fingers

 Use only your thumb, pointer, and middle finger to touch the food.
 Keep your fourth and fifth fingers attached to your palm.
 Do not lift your little finger.